 You Have A Right To:

-If you have any questions about this notice or if you think we may have violated your privacy rights, please contact us:
+If you have any questions about this Notice or your privacy rights, please contact us:

 Ohio Sleep Medicine Institute

 Dublin, OH 43017

 If you believe your privacy rights have been violated, you can file a written complaint with our office by contacting our Privacy Officer.
 You may also file a complaint with the Government ( the Office of Civil Rights of the Department of Health and Human Services) in via its website "portal" address which is: https://ocrportal.hhs.gov/ocr/cp/wizard_cp.jsf.
 You can also send your complaint by mail; the mailing address is:

 There will be no retaliation for filing a complaint.